robert-abc/HTC2022-Sparse-DIP/README.md

 “Deep image prior”.
 International Journal of Computer Vision, vol. 128, no. 7, pp.1867–1888 (2020).
 [Online].
 Available at: https://doi.org/10.1007/s11263-020-01303-4

 <a id="6">[6]</a>
-Semih Barutcu, Selin Aslan, Aggelos K. Katsaggelos and Doğa Gürsoy.
+Semih Barutcu, Selin Aslan, Aggelos K. Katsaggelos, and Doğa Gürsoy.
 “Limited‑angle computed tomography with deep image and physics priors”.
 Scientific Reports, vol. 11, 17740 (2021).
 Available at: https://doi.org/10.1038/s41598-021-97226-2

 <a id="7">[7]</a>
-Lun Li, Renmin Han, Zhaotian Zhang, Tiande Guo, Zhiyong Liu and Fa Zhang.
+Lun Li, Renmin Han, Zhaotian Zhang, Tiande Guo, Zhiyong Liu, and Fa Zhang.
 “Compressed sensing improved iterative reconstruction-reprojection algorithm for electron tomography”.
 From 15th International Symposium on Bioinformatics Research and Applications (ISBRA’19).
 Available at: https://doi.org/10.1186/s12859-020-3529-3.